shaysugg/Notes/iOS-study/TDD/DI and Mocks.md

 ## Fakes, Mocks, and Stubs
-assuming the original class and protocol are something liked this
+Assuming the original class and protocol are something liked this
 ``` Swift
 protocol DataSourceProtocol {
 	func getNumberOfItems() -> Int